gmc-code/PC-microbit-micropython/docs/lessons/Sleep.rst

     | Wait for n milliseconds.
     | n can be an integer or a decimal (floating point number).
-    | One second is 1000 milliseconds.
+    | 1000 milliseconds is one second.

 | ``sleep(1000)`` will pause the program for one second.